zeesairafi/Task-react-MobX/README.md

 ## Create a room:
 1. a createRoom function has been created in App.js
 2. pass it to ChatRoomList component
-3. the pass it to CreateRoomModel component
+3. then pass it to CreateRoomModel component
 4. in CreateRoomModel a room state has been created for you
 5. fix the missing code in : handleChange, handleSubmit (read the comments they have hints)
 6. in App.js complete createRoom function  ( make sure to use : async , await, try and catch )